Qumulo/docs/rest-api-guide/files/files_ref_locks_nlm_byte-range.md

 ---
 category: /Files
 methods:
-  delete:
-    parameters:
-    - description: The file ID or the absolute path to the file system object.
-File IDs can be found in the id field of responses of APIs that return file attributes.
-        You must URL-encode the paths.
-The APIs & Tools page in the Qumulo Core Web UI URL-encodes the paths.
-      name: ref
-      required: true
-    - description: Offset of the range to release
-      name: offset
-      required: true
-    - description: Size of range to release.
-Zero releases to the maximum file size.
-      name: size
-      required: true
-    - description: Opaque, unique identifier for the process that owns the lock.
-This is the owner_id attribute on entries returned by GET.
-      name: owner_id
-      required: true
-    - description: The snapshot ID that specifies the version of the filesystem to use.
-If not specified, use the head version.
-      name: snapshot
-      required: false
-    preview: false
-    response_body: {}
-    responses:
-    - code: '200'
-      description: Return value on success
-    summary: Release an arbitrary lock range.
-This is dangerous, and should only be used after confirming that the owning process has leaked the lock, and only if there is a very good reason why the situation should not be resolved by terminating that process.
   get:
+    summary: Return a list of all NLM byte range locks currently granted on the specified file.
     parameters:
+    - name: ref
-    - description: The file ID or the absolute path to the file system object.
+      description: The file ID or the absolute path to the file system object.
 File IDs can be found in the id field of responses of APIs that return file attributes.
         You must URL-encode the paths.
 The APIs & Tools page in the Qumulo Core Web UI URL-encodes the paths.
-      name: ref
       required: true
+    - name: snapshot
-    - description: The snapshot ID that specifies the version of the filesystem to use.
+      description: The snapshot ID that specifies the version of the filesystem to use.
 If not specified, use the head version.
-      name: snapshot
       required: false
+    - name: after
-    - description: Return entries after the given key (keys are returned in the paging object)
+      description: Return entries after the given key (keys are returned in the paging object)
-      name: after
       required: false
+    - name: limit
-    - description: Return no more than this many entries; the system may choose a smaller limit.
+      description: Return no more than this many entries; the system may choose a smaller limit.
-      name: limit
       required: false
-    preview: false
     response_body:
       schema: "{\n  \"description\": \"api_byte_range_grants\",\n  \"type\": \"object\"\
         ,\n  \"properties\": {\n    \"grants\": {\n      \"type\": \"array\",\n  \